The ‘Appearance’ stage of The Knowledge of London process is a long, drawn-out, nerve-wracking affair.

 The woman tutted and rolled her eyes… but I didn’t respond further and went back out into the cold.
 At the PCO, you have to be on your best behaviour; any attempt to question or complain is viewed as trouble making, and can lead to you having an even tougher time on the Knowledge.

 The reception desks at the PCO all looked rather authoritarian, with their heavy wooden surrounds, and stern, black and white placards.
 Once booked in, you walked out, around the corner and into the waiting room.
-On the way, you passed a snack-vending machine, but at this stage food would be the last thing on your mind.
+On the way, you passed a snack-vending machine, but at this stage chocolates and sweets would be the last thing on your mind.

 The waiting room was very similar to that of a dentist’s.
 It was narrow, with chairs on each side and a coat-stand in the corner.
 The air was always very overpowering; a thick, sickly sweet smell caused by over-zealous air-freshener use.